 Dr. Merav Galili

-CEO of the Menomadin Foundation
+CEO at Menomadin Foundation

 Dr. Merav Galili specializes in creating and implementing innovative practices, designated to produce social impact.
 The Menomadin Foundation she is leading, supports dozens of organizations and ventures, domestic and international, by implementing a unique approach, which combines social initiatives with for-profit activities.
 Thus, this Blended Finance Approach merges, in effect, impact and social investments that are based on human, creative and economic resources.
 Hence, alongside financial return, the foundation’s investments are intended to yield nothing less than long-term social impact and reality change, whilst using an orderly, measurable and result-oriented methodology.